L'Association

 L'Association is a French publishing house located in Paris which publishes comic books.
 It was founded in May 1990 by Jean-Christophe Menu, Lewis Trondheim, David B., Mattt Konture, Patrice Killoffer, Stanislas, and Mokeït.

 L'Association is one of the most important publishers to come out of the new wave of Franco-Belgian comics in the 1990s, and remains highly regarded.
 They were among the first to publish authors such as Joann Sfar and Marjane Satrapi, and also are known for publishing French translations of the work of North American cartoonists like Julie Doucet and Jim Woodring.

-Mon Lapin quotidien (MLQ, formely Lapin and Mon Lapin) is the group's magazine.
+Mon Lapin quotidien (MLQ, formerly Lapin and Mon Lapin) is the group's magazine.

 History

 The forerunner of the association was founded in 1984 as "Aanal", or Association pour l’Apologie du 9e Art Libre.
 Various other structures were set up by the founding members, and in 1990 they decided to return to an independent organisational structure, based on Aanal.
 At the time, the comics industry dominated by a number of large publishers who did not publish comic books exclusively.
 Similar to alternative comics in North America at the time, L’Association focused published works based on reality-based, and exclusively in black and white.

 L’Association (à la Pulpe) was founded in May 1990 by seven young cartoonists struggling to find an outlet for their work: Jean-Christophe Menu, Lewis Trondheim, David B., Mattt Konture, Patrice Killoffer, Stanislas, and Mokeït (who left soon afterwards to follow a fine art career, returning in 2009).
 They named their venture "Atelier Nawak" (later the "Atelier des Vosges"), with the publishing branch being L'Association.

-The first major hit published by L'Association was Persepolis, by Marjane Satrapi, published from 1999-2004.
+The first major hit published by L'Association was Persepolis, by Marjane Satrapi, published from 1999–2004.

 One of L'Association's most distinctive works was the seminal black-and-white anthology Comix 2000 which includes work from over 300 creators from 29 countries in one 2,000-page hardcover volume.
 In addition to L'Association's founders, notable contributors to Comix 2000 included Jessica Abel, Edmond Baudoin, Nick Bertozzi, Émile Bravo, Mike Diana, Julie Doucet, Renée French, Tom Hart, Dylan Horrocks, Megan Kelso, James Kochalka, Étienne Lécroart, Brian Ralph, Ron Regé, Jr., Joann Sfar, R. Sikoryak, Chris Ware, Skip Williamson, and Aleksandar Zograf.

 Other creators published by L'Association included Dupuy and Berberian, Lewis Trondheim, Joann Sfar, Blutch, Anke Feuchtenberger, Emmanuel Guibert, François Ayroles, Jochen Gerner, and Guy Delisle.